esitarski/LaserJig/README.md

 # LaserJig
 Bike Jig using lasers.
-Designed to be non-portable used in a fixed location (i.e. a velodrome).
+Designed to be used in a fixed location (i.e. a velodrome).
+It is heavy and non-portable.
 The intent is for riders to check their own bikes.
-As such, the jig must be "bomb-proof" as it will be subject to use and abuse, while remaining extremely accurate.
+As such, the jig must be "bomb-proof" as it will be subject to use and abuse while remaining extremely accurate.
+Hence the use of contactless lasers.

-Plywood parts are then extracted from the OpenSCAD design via extract.py and output into dxf and svg files.
+Plywood parts are extracted from the OpenSCAD design via the extract.py script and written to dxf and svg files.
-These files can then be used to drive a digital router that can cut the parts out of 19mm birch plywood.
+These files can be used by a digital router that can cut the parts out of 19mm birch plywood.
 Assembly is relatively straight-forward with biscuit joinery.
 The design is somewhat assembly-friendly and is it relatively easy to align the parts on all the critical dimensions just be pushing the boards together.
+Add dimensions are in millimeters.

-It is important that the router cuts are highly accurate - otherwise the jig will not go together.
+It is important that the router is highly accurate otherwise the jig will not fit together.
+However, it is possible to overcome some inaccuracies by compensating in the final positioning of the lasers.

 The design is parameterized in all key dimensions (see params.scad).
 It is easy to change for different sized laser modules etc.
+For example, 19mm birch plywood is a great material choice, but if you want to use a different plywood, just change sheet_thickness in the params.scad file (be sure to measure the thickness carefully and convert to mm).

 Requires OpenSCAD and Python3.